npgrosser/autowired/README.md

 With _autowired_, everything is centered around context classes.
 A context can be viewed as a higher-level layer on top of a dependency injection container.
 It can also be perceived as the in-code configuration of the application's components (e.g., services, controllers, repositories, etc.).
+The concept of a context in _autowired_ is similar, though not identical, to the concept of a module in other dependency injection frameworks.

-Let's create a simple example application for sending notifications to users.
+Let's create a simple first example application.
+The demo application mimics a notification service that sends messages to users.
 We begin by defining the components of our application.

 ```python